pbougie/mac-dev-env/source/mongodb.html.markdown

 	mongod --config=/usr/local/mongodb/mongod.conf

-To stop the MongoDB server.
+Press `CTRL-C` to stop the MongoDB server.

-	killall mongod

 ### Automatically Start the Server at Boot